Optimizing resource efficiencies for scalable full-stack quantum computers: COUNTING QUBITS AND GATES FOR LEVELS OF CONCATENATED ERROR CORRECTION

 \subsection{Fault-tolerant Clifford gates}

-Fig~\ref{Fig:steane_method} is a complete circuit diagram for any Clifford gate with one level of Steane 7-qubit code for error correction, including the ancilla factory \cite{Steane1996Jul,Gottesman1997May,Steane1997Mar,Aliferis2006,Nielsen2011Jan}.
-It shows that one level of error correction (i.e. one concatenation level) replaces one qubit by 7 data qubits, and uses 28 ancilla qubits to detect errors \cite{Steane1997Mar,Aliferis2006}.
+Figure \ref{Fig:steane_method} is the complete circuit diagram for any Clifford gate with one level of 7-qubit code for error correction, including the ancilla factory \cite{Steane1996Jul,Gottesman1997May,Steane1997Mar,Aliferis2006,Nielsen2011Jan}.
+It shows that one level of error correction (i.e., one concatenation level) replaces one qubit by 7 data qubits, and uses 28 ancilla qubits to detect errors \cite{Steane1997Mar,Aliferis2006}.
 Gates acting on groups of 7 qubits are {\it transversal}, which means the relevant gate is applied to each of the 7 qubits individually.
 For example, a transversal cNOT between one group of 7 qubits and another group of 7 qubits involves a cNOT between qubit $i$ in the first group and qubit $i$ in the second group for all $i$ from 1 to 7 in parallel.

-Fig.~\ref{Fig:steane_method} shows that the preparation and use of the ancillas takes significant longer than data qubit operations.
-The full evolution of ancillas (including their preparation, verification, interaction with data qubits and final measurement) takes 9 times-steps, while than the data qubit operations only take 3 time-steps.
-Hence, while ancillas are in used for a given gate, ancillas must be being prepared for the next two gates.
-Thus each additional level of concatenation in the error correction involves replacing one qubit by $91$ qubits (7 data qubits and $3\times28$ ancillas).
+Figure \ref{Fig:steane_method} shows that the preparation and use of the ancillas take a significantly longer time than data qubit operations.
+The full evolution of the ancillas (including their preparation, verification, interaction with data qubits, and final measurement) takes 9 time-steps, while the data qubit operations take only 3 time-steps.
+Hence, while 28 ancillas are being used in the current gate, an additional $2\times 28$ ancillas undergo the preparation and verification steps, to be ready in time for the next two gates.
+Thus, each additional level of concatenation in the error correction involves replacing one qubit by 7 data qubits and $3\times28$ ancillas, giving a total of 91 qubits.

-The logical ancillas must be verified as being sufficiently error-free for use, before they are actually used, requiring the verification part of the circuit in Fig.~\ref{Fig:steane_method}.
-Each logical ancilla has a small chance failing the verification, so the code must always prepare and verify a small percentage of extra logical ancillas at each clock-cycle (not shown in Fig.~\ref{Fig:steane_method}), to immediately replace any ancillas that fail verification.
-We will show elsewhere, \cite{our-article-in-prep} that this increases the resource consumption associated with ancillas by less than 2\%.
-This is small enough to neglect here, and so we simplify the analysis by assuming all ancillas pass verification.
+The logical ancillas must be verified to be sufficiently error-free for use, before they interact with the data qubits, and this is done by the verification part of the circuit in Fig.~\ref{Fig:steane_method}.
+Each logical ancilla has a small chance of failing the verification, so the code must always prepare and verify a small percentage of extra logical ancillas at each clock-cycle (not shown in Fig.~\ref{Fig:steane_method}), to immediately replace any ancillas that fail verification.
+We will show elsewhere \cite{our-article-in-prep} that this increases the resource consumption associated with ancillas by less than 2\%.
+This is small enough to neglect here, and so we simplify the analysis by assuming that all ancillas pass verification.